tsantos84/http-annotation-bundle/README.md

 public function show(array $post) {}
 ```

-* If the argument is type-hinted to some complex type, the converter will deserialize
+* If the argument is type-hinted to some complex type, the argument resolvers will deserialize
 the content and inject the result automatically.

 ```php